 Update: October 17, 2016: They’ve done it!
 The Board of Directors has pulled the trigger and decided to go national.
 Do you think they’re interested in hearing dissenting opinions?
 Not a chance.
 My discussion of national expansion is here.
-Please come back over the next few weeks for updates.

 If you want, you can skip this introduction and go directly to The Problems at Coast Capital.